 Configure the live application

-To configure the default live application to deliver MPEG-DASH and Apple HLS video and to transcode using the H.265 template in Wowza Streaming Engine, do the following:
+Complete the following steps to deliver MPEG-DASH and Apple HLS video and to transcode using the H.265 template:

-- In Wowza Streaming Engine Manager, click the Applications tab, and select the live application in the contents panel.
+- In Wowza Streaming Engine Manager, click the Applications tab, and select your live application in the contents panel.